Group Health Packages: Understanding Provider Networks & Program Types

 Exclusive Provider Organizations (EPO) – An EPO combines some of the best elements from a PPO and HMO.
 As with a PPO, insured parties don’t have to choose a primary care physician and don’t typically need a referral to see a specialist.
 Like an HMO, an Exclusive Provider Organization plan means that services are limited to a network of doctors and medical professionals (again, emergency services are an exception).
 Going outside the network of approved providers with an EPO means that you’ll be responsible for the full cost of treatment.

 Point of Service Plans – (POS) – A point of service plan combines aspects of both an HMO and PPO as well.
-Members of a POS plan do have to choose a primary care doctor, who can then write referrals if a patient needs to see a specialist or a health care professional outside of the network.
+Members of a POS plan does have to choose a primary care doctor, who can then write referrals if a patient needs to see a specialist or a health care professional outside of the network.
 As with a PPO plan, out-of-network services are covered to a lesser extent than receiving health care from a doctor that’s part of the network.

 Written by Todd Taylor